muhammadzaheer/AP_labs/Assignment_Smart_Pointers/README.md

 application involves frequent appends (write), memory footprint becomes comparable to that of StringBufferCP since StringBufferRC and StringBufferRL perform deep copy upon write.

+Profiling results for test cases can be found in profile_result dir within the project's root directory.

 Author: M. Zaheer